Green Heart Town

 Growing New Roots for Our Colorado Home

 Does absence make the heart grow fonder?
-It has been over a year since writing about my new duty with Colorado Main Street and a lot happened in 2018, just not so much blog writing!
+It has been over a year since writing about my new duty with Colorado Main Street, and a lot has happened in 2018, just not so much blog writing!
 I am sorry for such a lengthy break.
 The move to Colorado was a challenging transition for my family, and spending time acclimating and adventuring together has taken priority.

 Moving is like uprooting a plant and putting it somewhere new.
 Our life-connections (the people and places in our daily lives) are radically altered, and we have to adjust and figure out our place again.
 We know we need to find a dentist, map out this silly grocery store, navigate downtown (to avoid parking tickets), remember people’s names, make new friends, see new things, and then finally allow our hearts to mellow and feel at home in a new place.